Concise Fuzzy Planar Embedding of Graphs: a Dimensionality Reduction Approach: Literature Review

-Our aim in this work is to transform a typical graph representation into a more compact form.
-Currently, several frameworks exist to deal with sizeable graphs such as Pregel \cite{Pregel}, Apache Giraph \cite{giraph}, and GraphLab \cite{graphlab}.
-These projects are based on leveraging the computing resources of many machines so that the operations on the graphs are distributed.
-A recent approach for graph compression, on the other hand, relies on identifying repeated patterns in graphs and representing them through ``grammar rules''\cite{MP17}.
-This approach aims to enhance the performance of certain types of queries.
+Currently, several frameworks exist to deal with sizeable graphs such as Pregel \cite{Pregel}, Apache Giraph \cite{giraph}, SweG \cite{sweg}, and GraphLab \cite{graphlab}.
+These projects are based on leveraging the computing resources of many machines so that the operations on the large graphs are distributed.
+On the other hand, one might opt for finding a more packed representation of the graph.
+A recent approach for graph compression relies on identifying repeated patterns in graphs and representing them through ``grammar rules''\cite{MP17}.
+This latter approach aims to enhance the performance of certain types of queries.
+In addition to these, there are multiple known approaches that will be presented in this section.

-Our proposed approach is based on the following: When extracting useful information from graphs, it is possible that not all edges are of the utmost importance to reach a conclusion.
-That is, some inaccuracy might be tolerated during analysis.
-This is especially the case if we are able to get an estimate of whether or not two nodes are neighbors.
-The result is that we find a compromise between maintaining all data in a graph and being able to store that graph in a typical main memory.
-Our approach moves us from needing a quadratic amount of storage in the number of nodes to a linear amount.
-This is further detailed in the next section.
+The recent literature includes a notable number of lossy graph compression algorithms.
+They can differ in the method used, objectives, and results achieved (compression ratio/accuracy).
+For applications where certain graph properties need to be preserved, the Slim graph framework \cite{oltchik} can be used, it preserves certain properties such as Minimum Spanning Trees (MSTs) and connected components.
+Another algorithm that can be used for this purpose is Graph Compression With Embedding (G-CREWE) \cite{gcrewe}, which preserves important topological structures.
+G-CREWE uses a Graph Convolutional Network (GCN) for feature extraction and learning node embedding, then this is used to help with their lossy compression.

+Many current algorithms do not deal with weighted graphs.
+However, this might still be needed for some applications such as cost minimization.
+Toivonen et al. \cite{toivonen} presented a method for the compression of weighted graphs.
+They achieved a compression ratio up to two with an error factor between $0.03$ and $0.06$ for every node pair.

+In some applications, dynamic graphs that are constantly updated are of interest.
+This poses a new challenge to the standard compression techniques.
+MoSSo \cite{komosso}, a lossless algorithm, can be used for the compact representation of dynamic graphs.
+The algorithm is incremental and it works by moving nodes among supernodes in order to represent the changes happening in the graph.
+Another dynamic compression algorithm is StarZIP \cite{8649624} that deals with streaming graphs.
+It divides a graph into a uniform representation of stars to achieve up to 60X compression.

+Designing algorithms for WebGraphs is still of interest.
+Some of the notable recent algorithms in this area include SSumM \cite{ssumm}, which is a lossy graph compression algorithm that is scalable.
+SSumM works by merging nodes together and sparsifying the compressed graph.
+The summary graphs obtained are up to 11.2X smaller while having a small reconstruction error.
+Finally, Apostolico and Drovandi \cite{a2031031} presented a graph compression algorithm based on Breadth First Search (BFS) traversal, it achieved a compression of up to 5 bits per link.